 Over the years, Longleaf has built an established team of contractors and suppliers to ensure new homes are built to our high standards, using quality materials.
-Our project managers use iPads on site to track timelines, visually verify materials and finishes prior to installation, and to communicate with our partners.
+Our on-site project managers track timelines, visually verify materials, and finishes prior to installation.
 Our checks and balances system, along with our fixed-pricing ensure each project is finished on time and within budget.

 Our name is in honor of the majestic Longleaf Pine, a stately tree that can soar to 120-feet tall and live for over 500 years.
 Longleaf Pines are known for their strength and straightness, as well as fostering one of the most diverse ecosystems on earth.
 It is in the spirit of the that towering tree, Longleaf Communities designs and builds magnificent homes that stand the test of time.